 </div>

-Generally you can initialize Modal for any instance of <div class="modal">
+Generally you can initialize Modal for any instance of <div class="modal"> and immediately get access to methods.

-anchor link elements.The JavaScript API covers the only way to deal with dynamic content, the later added modals.
 Let's create a very basic modal template for this guide.

 <!-- blank modal template -->